 If you live with Irritable Bowel Syndrome (IBS), you may have heard that exercise can help you manage symptoms and flare-ups.
 If you have ever picked up a fitness magazine, you know that “exercise” includes a myriad of different categories, and when it comes to treating IBS, not all exercises are created equal.
 So, if you want to try exercise to alleviate your symptoms, what do you do?
 Fear not!
-We have put together this handy Do and Don’t guide to help you find the right workout to conquer your attacks.
+We have put together this handy guide to help you find the right workout to conquer your attacks.

-DON’T Try Intense Running during a Flare-UpvFast running with a lot of up-and-down movement can lead to cramping, gas, and diarrhea.
-If you normally love to run, begin with a slow jog.
-If after 10 minutes you feel comfortable kicking it up a notch, try to work up to a faster pace gradually – paying attention to what your belly is telling you.
+Fast running with a lot of up-and-down movement can lead to cramping, gas, and what we call runner’s diarrhea.
+We’d recommend taking a stroll around the neighborhood.
+Thirty minutes of walking daily can help you maintain your weight and improve your mood.
+If you have to run, begin with a slow jog.
+If after 10 minutes you feel comfortable kicking it up a notch, try to work up to a faster pace gradually – paying attention to what your body is telling you.

-DO Think twice before hitting the CrossFit Box
+Think Twice About Hitting the CrossFit Box

 By now, you have probably heard about the workout craze, CrossFit.
 Magazines, celebrity trainers, and Tyler from your office cannot seem to stop touting the workout as cure-all miracle of health science.
 However, if you suffer from IBS, you may want to put the protein shake down and skip the box.
 Workouts such as CrossFit involve activities like lifting heavy weights at a rapid pace, which can upset your digestive system; remember, you can’t see your gains if you’re bloated and doubled over in pain!

 Of course, Strength training has been shown time and again to offer tons of benefits, and when your digestive system is feeling steady, grab your sweatband, pick up a kettlebell, and step up your daily workout!
 However, if you are dealing with a flare-up, consider weight training at your own pace.